mendix/docs/content/appstore/widgets/accordion.md

 #### 2.1.2 Groups > State Tab

-* **Start as** ('Expanded' by default) – Determines whether the content of the header starts expanded or collapsed.
+* **Start as** ('Collapsed' by default) – Determines whether the content of the header starts expanded or collapsed.
 Optionally through the help of an expression with the 'Dynamic' option.
-* **Start as collapsed** (configurable when **Starts as** is set to 'Dynamic', 'false' by default) – A Boolean expression indicating whether the group should be expanded or collapsed.
+* **Start as collapsed** (configurable when **Starts as** is set to 'Dynamic', 'true' by default) – A Boolean expression indicating whether the group should be expanded or collapsed.
 * **Collapsed** (not required) – A Boolean attribute indicating whether the group should be expanded or collapsed.
 The 'Start as' properties override the attribute value for the initial state.
 * **On change** (not required) – Executes an action when the **Collapsed** attribute value changes.
 Note that the 'Start as' properties can prevent execution of this action when the initial state changes.